 Excessive flatulence can become a real problem in your life affecting your working day, your social time and your personal relationships.
-I know it used to be a big issue for me.
+I know it used to be an issue for me.
 To put it really simply, people don’t like being around people that fart too much.

-I found some quick remedies that would usually stop stomach gas and passing wind within hours.
+I found some quick and natural remedies that would usually stop bloating and gas in short time.
 But it soon became clear that excessive flatulence is really just another symptom of larger problems with digestion and elimination.
-Problems that often only get worse and begin impacting our overall health and well being, leading to lack of energy, irritability, fatigue and even serious disease.
+Problems that often only get worse and begin impacting your overall health and well being, leading to lack of energy, irritability, fatigue and even serious disease.

 General medical literature suggests most people pass wind on average around fourteen times a day.
 If you’ve got a problem with excessive flatulence you’ll know it can be much more frequent than that.

 Scientists believe stomach gas and flatulence comes from four main sources.
 These flatulence causes are: